KornelJahn/truenas-core-tailscale-jail/README.md

 # Setting up Tailscale on TrueNAS Core

+## :warning: Archival notice :warning:

+In the meantime, Tailscale expanded their Free plan and [have allowed multiple subnet routers](https://tailscale.com/blog/pricing-v3).
+Since there have been some reported issues with the solution below and it is a burden to maintain, I now prefer [AndrewShumate's approach][AndrewShumateHowTo] and not struggle with installing Tailscale on TrueNAS Core but rather switch to [site-to-site networking](https://tailscale.com/kb/1214/site-to-site) using multiple subnet routers.
+The solution below hasn't been updated for a while and is now explicitly archived.
+Thank you for your understanding!

 ## Introduction

 The goal of this guide is to work around the lack of a built-in Tailscale System Service in TrueNAS Core and enable